 What will this do to our KiwiSaver balances?

 The beauty of KiwiSaver is that most funds are very well-diversified portfolios and include exposures from around the world, so anything that happens in New Zealand only has a small impact on your KiwiSaver balance.
 Most KiwiSaver growth funds will have exposure to the New Zealand equity market of 20-30% at most.

-Your KiwiSaver will be driven by what is happening internationally far more than what is happening in the New Zealand market.
-We therefore don't anticipate this to impact your KiwiSaver materially.
+Your KiwiSaver balance will be driven by what is happening internationally far more than what is happening in the New Zealand market.
+We, therefore, don't anticipate this to impact your KiwiSaver account materially.

-It is important to point out that risk always exists with your KiwiSaver - there are a number of risks, we do not know if or when they might play out but they can appear at any time, we just don't believe that this latest outbreak here in New Zealand will drive an impact on your KiwiSavers.
+It is important to point out that risk always exists with your KiwiSaver investment - there are a number of risks, we do not know if or when they might play out but they can appear at any time, we just don't believe that this latest outbreak here in New Zealand will drive an impact on your KiwiSaver accounts.

 Markets are notoriously hard to second guess or try and time.
 People have been saying for the past 5 years that the market is overvalued and destined for a crash yet we remain at or close to record highs.
 At kōura, we believe that choosing a great investment strategy and asset allocation and sticking to it will always win out versus trying to pick the peaks and troughs - now is no different to that.

-What should I do right now with my KiwiSaver?
+What should I do right now with my KiwiSaver plan?

-If you have recently joined kōura your KiwiSaver should be well set up for your situation.
-If you have generated a kōura portfolio and have yet to implement that portfolio, then now is the perfect time to do it, make sure you are well set up for whatever the market might throw at us over the next few weeks / months.
+If you have recently joined kōura your KiwiSaver account should be well set up for your situation.
+If you have generated a kōura portfolio and have yet to implement that portfolio, then now is the perfect time to do it, make sure you are well set up for whatever the market might throw at us over the next few weeks/months.

 Not sure how much risk you are currently taking or how much risk you should be taking?
 The kōura portfolio generator will help you find the right KiwiSaver plan for you.